0ranko0P/GL62M-7RD-Hackintosh/README.md

 Fixing Power Management // fixed
 Fixing Battery Status // fixed
 ```
+* Hide Picker Screen
+Misc -> Boot -> ShowPicker -> set to false
+Holding Option or ESC key to show picker(like a real Mac)

 ## Note
 More USB ports info can be found at [SSDT-UIAC.dsl][usb_map]